 Signs of High-Functioning Alcoholism

-Substance abuse is a real problem in the workforce.
+Substance abuse is a real problem in the workforce and having an alcoholic boss or supervisor can be an extra challenge for employees.

 - Almost 70% of illegal drug users are employed.